yogendra/YugaPlus/cloud/SETUP.md

 Follow this guide to create a multi-region cluster and see how to achieve low-latency and fault tolerance across distant locations.

-NOTE, all the tests were perfomed on commodity hardware in a cloud environment (e2-standard-4).
+NOTE, all the tests were performed on commodity hardware in a cloud environment (e2-standard-4).
 Four vCPUs for each VM.
 What is a virtual CPU in Compute Engine?
 On Compute Engine, each virtual CPU (vCPU) is implemented as a single hardware hyper-thread on one of the available CPU Platforms.
 This is my sandbox environment for functional experiments.
 The environment was constrained, non of the components (DB, app, etc.) were optimized.

 ## Prerequisites